jkmuthu/newwytnet/replit.md

 ## Backend Architecture
 The backend uses Express.js with TypeScript, serving both API endpoints and static files.
 The server implements a RESTful API architecture with dedicated routes for authentication, dashboard statistics, and CRUD operations for models, pages, apps, and hubs.

-Authentication is handled through Replit's OpenID Connect integration with session-based authentication using PostgreSQL session storage.
-The system implements role-based access control with tenant isolation enforced at the database level.
+Authentication is handled through WytPass OAuth system with multiple methods: Google OAuth for social login, Email OTP for passwordless authentication, and traditional email/password.
+The system uses session-based authentication with PostgreSQL session storage and implements role-based access control with tenant isolation enforced at the database level.

 ## Data Storage Architecture
 PostgreSQL is used as the primary database with Drizzle ORM for type-safe database operations.
 The database schema implements multi-tenancy using tenant_id columns with Row Level Security policies for data isolation.